MuntasirMohammed/React-Quiz-App/README.md

 <h2>Description</h2>
-In this project, you'll build a simple React-based quiz app, integrated with AWS Amplify for hosting and AWS Cognito for user authentication.
+In this project, I built a simple React-based quiz app, integrated with AWS Amplify for hosting and AWS Cognito for user authentication.
 The app demonstrates how to implement continuous integration and continuous deployment (CI/CD) through GitHub.
 Once complete, the project will be fully deployed on a live Amplify URL, allowing you to showcase it to the world.
 It’s a great hands-on example of building scalable, serverless applications with modern tools!
 <br />